SamarjeetSingh0756/Gameboy/README.md

 <h2>Overview</h2>

 <p>
-  This project is a custom handheld Gameboy designed and built using the <strong>ESP32</strong> microcontroller.
-The entire codebase is written in <strong>C</strong> to optimize for speed and memory usage on embedded hardware.
+  This project showcases a custom-built Gameboy powered by the <strong>ESP32</strong> microcontroller.
+All code is written in <strong>C</strong> to ensure fast performance and efficient memory usage — perfect for embedded hardware like the ESP32.
 </p>

 <h2>Author</h2>

 <p>
-  Created with passion by <strong>Samarjeet Singh</strong>
+  Created with passion by <strong>Samarjeet Singh</strong>.
 </p>

 <hr>